echogarden-project/echogarden/docs/CLI.md

 echogarden detect-text-language story.txt
 ```

-Try to identify the language of a text file, and store the probabilities in a JSON file:
+Try to identify the language of a text file, and store the detailed probabilities in a JSON file:
 ```bash
 echogarden detect-text-language story.txt detection-results.json
 ```